microsoft/ignite-learning-paths/mod/mod20/commands-template.md

 ### Remote desktop SQL Server VM

+> Replace `[SQLIP]` with the Public IP address of the SQL virtual machine.
+You can find this value by navigating to the `mod20[prefix]sqlvm` resource in the Azure Portal.
+The Public IP address is listed on the Overview tab.

 > Replace `[USERNAME]` and `[PASSWORD]` with the values prepared [as described here](./01-preparation.md#credentials).

 ```
+IP address: [SQLIP]
 Username: [USERNAME]
 Password: [PASSWORD]
 ```